 Where to eat: Stop for a pre– or post-game snack at City Line Bar and Grill, just minutes from the playing field.

-When the regular season ends, watch the New Era Pinstripe Bowl at Yankee Stadium in December—this year’s game will feature a battle between the Big Ten Conference and the Atlantic Coast Conference.
+When the regular season ends, watch the Bad Boy Mowers Pinstripe Bowl at Yankee Stadium on December 28—this year’s game will feature a battle between the Big Ten Conference and the Atlantic Coast Conference.

-Tickets: Check out the New Era Pinstripe Bowl’s website for game tickets.
+Tickets: Check out the Bad Boy Mowers Pinstripe Bowl’s website for game tickets.

 Where to eat: Try classic ballpark foods like hot dogs, burgers, and ice cream at Yankee Stadium.